Jeffrey Toobin: Zoom masturbation incident

-On October 19, 2020, during the first year of the Covid-19 pandemic, Toobin was suspended from The New Yorker after he masturbated on camera during a Zoom video call between New Yorker and WNYC radio staffers.

-CNN said Toobin "has asked for some time off while he deals with a personal issue, which we have granted."
-Toobin contended the incident was unintentional and said in a statement: "I made an embarrassingly stupid mistake, believing I was off-camera.
+On October 19, 2020, during the first year of the COVID-19 pandemic, Toobin was suspended from The New Yorker after he masturbated on camera during a Zoom video call between New Yorker and WNYC radio staffers.
+CNN said Toobin "has asked for some time off while he deals with a personal issue, which we have granted".
+Toobin said in a statement: "I made an embarrassingly stupid mistake, believing I was off-camera.
 I apologize to my wife, family, friends and co-workers."
-In November 2020 he was fired from The New Yorker, following an internal investigation by the parent organization, Condé Nast.
+In November 2020, he was fired from The New Yorker, following an internal investigation by the parent organization, Condé Nast.
 New York Public Radio, which owns WNYC, indefinitely banned Toobin from its broadcasts and podcasts.

-Toobin was widely ridiculed in the wake of the incident by, among others, Jimmy Fallon, Donald Trump Jr., and performers on Saturday Night Live.
+Toobin was widely ridiculed in the wake of the incident by, among others, O. J. Simpson, Jimmy Fallon, Bill Maher, Donald Trump Jr., and performers on Saturday Night Live.
 Defenders included Tina Brown, a former New Yorker editor, who said that "27 years of superb reporting and commitment to The New Yorker should have been weighed against an incident that horribly embarrassed the magazine but mostly embarrassed himself."
-Author and journalist Malcolm Gladwell said he "read the Condé Nast news release, and I was puzzled because I couldn't find any intellectual justification for what they were doing."
+Canadian author and journalist Malcolm Gladwell said he "read the Condé Nast news release, and I was puzzled because I couldn't find any intellectual justification for what they were doing."

 On June 10, 2021, Toobin returned to CNN as its chief legal analyst.
 He described his conduct as "deeply moronic and indefensible" and said he "didn't think other people could see [him]", but admitted that this was no defense for his behavior.
-He said the time he spent off air went toward "trying to be a better person", working on his upcoming book about the Oklahoma City bombing, doing therapy, and working at a food bank.
+He said the time he spent off air went toward "trying to be a better person", working on his upcoming book about the Oklahoma City bombing, going to therapy, and working at a food bank.

 Personal life

 In 1986, Toobin married Amy Bennett McIntosh, whom he met in college while they worked at The Harvard Crimson.
 She is a 1980 Harvard graduate, holds an MBA degree from Harvard Business School, and has held executive positions at Verizon Communications and Zagat Survey.
 They have two adult children, a daughter and son.

-Toobin had a longtime off-and-on extramarital affair with attorney Casey Greenfield, during which she became pregnant with his child.
-Toobin reportedly offered her money to have an abortion.
-When she refused to do so, he threatened that she would regret it if she did not comply.
-Greenfield is the daughter of American television journalist and author Jeff Greenfield and his first wife, Carrie Carmichael.
+Toobin had a longtime off-and-on extramarital affair with attorney Casey Greenfield, the daughter of American television journalist and author Jeff Greenfield and his first wife, Carrie Carmichael.
 Casey Greenfield was formerly married to screenwriter Matt Manfredi.
-The Greenfield-Toobin son was born in 2009; Toobin initially resisted acknowledging the boy.
-Toobin's paternity was confirmed with a DNA test, and a Manhattan family court judge ordered Toobin to pay child support.
+Greenfield gave birth to Toobin's son in 2009; Toobin initially resisted acknowledging the boy.
+Toobin's paternity was confirmed with a DNA test as part of a suit by Greenfield for custody and child support.